jgmalcolm/jgmalcolm.github.io/_drafts/systematic-reviews.md

 motivates your work:  what question are you seeking to answer?
 You must have a good motivation, not simply "Previous studies suck.
 I could do better."

 **Discussion.** Break it into sections for each of the topics.
-For each topic, highlight papers that found significant findings, even if you ultimately found no significance.
 Don't spend time on things that were not significant.
-This is an opportunity to highlight the signal among all the noise.
+For each topic, highlight papers that found significant findings, even if your pooled analysis found no significance.
+This is an opportunity to amplify the signal buried in the noise.
 You don't need to wring every nugget from each paper; just highlight one takeaway for each.
+When citing another paper's significant finding, don't include their p-value; that lacks sufficient context.
+If the reader is interested, they can follow the citation to read the full paper.

 **Citations.** Don't get caught up in citations; it can distract from your communication.
 Focus first on saying what you want to say in the order you